Prof. Anne Anderson, C.S.J Board Chair, St. Joseph's Health System, Diocese of Hamilton Ontario

 Vice President of Administration and Finance, Oblate School of Theology

-Espinosa is a member of the Texas Society of Certified Public Accountants, the American Institute of Certified Public Accountants (AICIPA), the National Association of College and University Business Officers (NACUBO), and the College and University Professional Association for Human Resources (CUPA-HR).
+Espinosa is a member of the Texas Society of Certified Public Accountants, the American Institute of Certified Public Accountants (AICPA), the National Association of College and University Business Officers (NACUBO), and the College and University Professional Association for Human Resources (CUPA-HR).

 The Rev. Dr. Charisse L. Gillett Vice Chair, In Trust Center

-President, Lexington Theological Seminary
+Lexington Theological Seminary

 The Rev. Dr. Charisse L. Gillett Vice Chair, In Trust Center

-President, Lexington Theological Seminary
+Lexington Theological Seminary

-Ms. Kathryn Glover Governance Consultant and Certified Human Resources Professional
+Ms. Kathryn Glover Nonprofit Consultant

-Ms. Kathryn Glover Governance Consultant and Certified Human Resources Professional
+Ms. Kathryn Glover Nonprofit Consultant

-Ms. Amy L. Kardash President, In Trust Center for Theological Schools
+In Trust Center for Theological Schools

-Ms. Amy L. Kardash President, In Trust Center for Theological Schools
+In Trust Center for Theological Schools

 Amy Kardash has been the president of the In Trust Center for Theological Schools since 2017, serving as director of programs for eight years prior.